Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 2 Desember 2024 16.29.01 UTC
+- WIB: Senin, 2 Desember 2024 17.31.28 UTC
-- WITA: Senin, 2 Desember 2024 17.29.01 UTC
+- WITA: Senin, 2 Desember 2024 18.31.28 UTC
-- WIT: Senin, 2 Desember 2024 18.29.01 UTC
+- WIT: Senin, 2 Desember 2024 19.31.28 UTC

 Kutipan Inspiratif:
-"Style is a reflection of your attitude and your personality."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: attitude
+Kategori: success